chriskormaris/NeuralNetworksInNumPy/README.md

 ## NeuralNetworkForMNIST

 Unzip the MNIST data from the file "mnisttxt.zip", in the same directory where the Python files are.
-Then, run the Neural Network that uses batch gradient descent, from the file "NN_mnist.py" as follows:
+Then, run the Neural Network that uses batch gradient ascent, from the file "NN_mnist.py" as follows:
 ```python
 python NN_mnist.py
 ```
-Alternatively, train the neural network using mini-batch gradient descent.
+Alternatively, train the neural network using mini-batch gradient ascent.
 The batch size can be changed from within the code:
 ```python
 python NN_mnist_minibatch.py
 ```